British Broadcasting Corporation

 {current} of {total} NEXT BACK

-These projections of per-capita water availability were made by Martina Floerke and colleagues at the University of Kassel in Germany.
+The projections of per-capita water availability in the maps above were made by Martina Floerke and colleagues at the University of Kassel in Germany, by combining different types of forecast.

+• A computer model of climate change developed by the UK Met Office Hadley Centre generates projections of future temperature and rainfall.
 The Kassel team applied Hadley projections on a finer geographical scale.
-These projections were fed into a program that models water flow in river basins.
+These projections were fed into a programme that models water flow in river basins.

 Having forecast the availability of water and the demand from industry, it was then possible to calculate how much water would be available per person at different points in the future.

-These are projections, not predictions, and none of the models used are likely to be completely accurate in how they forecast the future.
+These are projections, not predictions, and none of the models used is likely to be completely accurate.

 The projections were adapted from a paper that originally appeared in the journal Hydrological Sciences in 2007.